backand/docs/source/includes/_platform_specific.md

 ## Vue.js
 Vue.js is a progressive framework designed to provide an intuitive means by which a front-end developer can build their application.
 It is designed to be incrementally adaptable, allowing you to use it as often as you like, and provides a lightweight set of tools for adding dynamic functionality to a web app.
 By providing dynamic backing to the view model, you can easily make a Vue.js-based application into a large and feature-rich web app.
 In this post, we'll look at how we can use Backand's Vanilla SDK in a Vue.js-based application to provide the backing for that data service.

-Note: This example is also available on Codepen at http://codepen.io/backand/pen/ZLwwZg/?editors=1010
+Note: This example is also available on [Codepen](http://codepen.io/backand/pen/ZLwwZg/?editors=1010)

 ###Including and Initializing the SDK
 ```html